BEFORESCROLL STUDIO

 Trust & privacy

-What Lauds can see,
+What Prayer First can see,

 and what stays yours.

-Lauds asks for powerful phone permissions because blocking apps is powerful.
+Prayer First asks for powerful phone permissions because blocking apps is powerful.
 The rule is simple: use those permissions for the morning gate, keep intimate data on-device, and say plainly where each platform behaves differently.

 No hidden feed of your journal.
 No server copy of selected apps.
 No web tracker on this site.
 The product has to earn trust before it asks for discipline.